 Midland is a tiny town located in the state of Virginia.
 With a population of 214 people and just one neighborhood, Midland is the 389th largest community in Virginia.

-Midland is a blue-collar town, with 70.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Midland, you'll notice that it is more blue-collar than most other communities in America.
+70.00% of Midland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Midland is a town of transportation and shipping workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Midland who work in management occupations (18.00%), sales jobs (12.00%), and office and administrative support (0.00%).

-Midland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Midland doesn't have a public transportation system that people use for their commute.

 The per capita income in Midland in 2022 was $16,832, which is low income relative to Virginia and the nation.
 This equates to an annual income of $67,328 for a family of four.
 However, Midland contains both very wealthy and poor people as well.